radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-3-0.md

 https://support.radiantlogic.com/hc/en-us/categories/4412501931540-Known-Issues

-- The following error is sometimes seen in the vds_server.log after a migration import: ERROR org.apache.curator.framework.imps.CuratorFrameworkImpl:703 - Background exception was not retry-able or retry gave up java.lang.NullPointerException: null.
-This error is harmless and can safely be ignored.
+- The following error is sometimes seen in the vds_server.log after a migration import: <br>
+  `ERROR org.apache.curator.framework.imps.CuratorFrameworkImpl:703 - Background exception was not retry-able or retry gave up java.lang.NullPointerException: null.` This error is harmless and can safely be ignored.

 ## How to Report Problems and Provide Feedback

 Feedback and problems can be reported from the Support Center/Knowledge Base accessible from: https://support.radiantlogic.com

 If you do not have a user ID and password to access the site, please contact: support@radiantlogic.com